 How changing the value proposition to focus on “more content like this” affects donor conversion

-In reviewing the value proposition on their donation page, they noticed that the reasons to give that were given were very high-level, wide-ranging, and broad.
-They hypothesized that if they focused the value proposition on just one element—particularly, the online courses that the user had just signed up for, they could improve donor conversion rate.
+The control donation page focused on reasons to give that were given were very high-level, wide-ranging, and broad.
+We hypothesized that if they focused the value proposition on just one element—particularly, the online courses that the user had just signed up for, they could improve donor conversion rate.

-So, they drafted a new donation page with this “micro-value-proposition” and launched a test.
+So, we drafted a new donation page with this “micro-value-proposition” and launched a test.

 |Treatment Name||Conv.
 Rate||Relative Difference||Confidence||Average Gift|